1. What are drainage rates?

 10. Can I pay all my rates bills on one cheque?

 No. The demands are issued by separate authorities and each must be separately paid.

 11. What methods of payment are there?

-At present, we accept cash, cheque, bank transfer, bank giro, direct debit and credit/debit card payments.
+At present, we accept payment by cash, cheque, bank transfer, bank giro, direct debit and credit/debit card.

 12. I am likely to have a problem in paying my rates.
 By when do I need to advise you of this?

 If this is the case, you must advise us by 15th October in the relevant year.